 An adrenal gland tumor occurs when adrenal gland cells multiply and grow uncontrollably, resulting in the creation of an abnormal mass of tissue.
 The adrenal gland is a small endocrine gland on the top of the kidneys.
-Adrenal gland tumors may be malignant or non-cancerous (benign).
-When an adrenal gland tumor produces excessive hormones, it is called a functioning tumor.
+These tumors may be malignant or non-cancerous (benign).
+When this type of tumor produces excessive hormones, it is called a functioning tumor.
 Non-functioning adrenal tumors do not produce hormones.

 A primary adrenal gland tumor begins in the adrenal gland.
 The adrenal tumor may also occur from cancer that spreads through metastasis from another organ.
 Various types of adrenal tumors are as follows: